w3c/wcag-act-rules/content/rules/akn7bn/proposed.md

 The <dfn id="attribute-value:idl">attribute value</dfn> of an [IDL attribute][] is the value returned on getting it.
 Note that when an [IDL attribute][] [reflects][reflect] a content attribute, they have the same attribute value.

+### Focusable {#focusable}

+An element is _focusable_ if one or both of the following are true:

+- the element is part of [sequential focus navigation][]; or
+- the element has a [tabindex value][] that is not null.

+**Exception**: Elements that lose focus during a period of up to 1 second after gaining focus, without the user interacting with the page the element is on, are not considered _focusable_.

+Notes:

+- The 1 second time span is an arbitrary limit which is not included in WCAG.
+Given that scripts can manage the focus state of elements, testing the focusability of an element consistently would be impractical without a time limit.
+- The [tabindex value][] of an element is the value of the [tabindex attribute][] parsed using the [rules for parsing integers][].
+For the [tabindex value][] to be different from null, it needs to be [parsed][rules for parsing integers] without errors.

 ### Outcome {#outcome}

 An _outcome_ is a conclusion that comes from evaluating an ACT Rule on a [test subject](https://www.w3.org/TR/act-rules-format/#test-subject) or one of its constituent [test target](https://www.w3.org/TR/act-rules-format/#test-target).
 An outcome can be one of the three following types: